SparebankenVest/azure-key-vault-to-kubernetes/README.md

 ### When to use both the Controller and the Env Injector

-Install both the Azure Key Vault Controller and the Azure Key Vault Env Injector if:
+Install both the Controller and the Env Injector if:

 * Users of the Kubernetes cluster should be able to choose which one to use

 ## How it works

-### Azure Key Vault Controller
+### Controller

-The Azure Key Vault Controller works like this:
+The Controller works like this:

 1. Create a `AzureKeyVaultSecret` resource, containing information of how to get a secret from Azure Key Vault (see [Usage](#usage) below)
 2. When the `AzureKeyVaultSecret` resource above is created, the `azure-keyvault-controller` controller discovers the newly created `AzureKeyVaultSecret` resource and use its information to get the secret from Azure Key Vault, and create a native Kubernetes `Secret`